flathub/net.epson.epsonscan2/README.md

 Persist `.epsonscan2` because that's where, being non XDG compliant, it stores the settings.

+It expects `avahi-browse` for network scanner, so `share=network` is needed, as well as the Avahi dbus access.

 ### Build options

 `-DCMAKE_INSTALL_LIBDIR=lib/x86_64-linux-gnu` is used because of where